Mets lose rubber game to Reds, drop to 8-9 since All-Star break

-It remains to be seen if the sub-.500 Phillies or Braves can mount a sustained charge against the Mets in the NL East.
+It remains to be seen if sub-.500 Philadelphia or Atlanta can mount a sustained charge against the Mets in the NL East.

-But the Mets continued to give their divisional foes an opening by losing to the Reds on Sunday at Citi Field, 7-1, to drop two of three in the weekend series.
+But the Mets continued to give their division foes an opening by losing to the Reds on Sunday at Citi Field, 7-1, to drop two of three in the weekend series.

-If not for a two-out, ninth-inning rally in an extra-inning win on Saturday night, the Mets could have been swept by Cincinnati.
-As it is, the Mets fell to 8-9 since the All-Star break.
+If not for a two-out, ninth-inning rally in an extra-inning win on Saturday night, the Mets could have been swept.
+As it is, the Mets fell to 8-9 since the All-Star break and continued to struggle scoring runs.

 On Sunday, the Mets were no-hit by Reds starter Vladimir Gutierrez until Kevin Pillar grounded a single to left with two outs in the fifth.
-They managed just three hits on the day before a disappointed crowd of 23,443.
+They managed just three hits before a disappointed crowd of 23,443.

+Manager Luis Rojas did not like the Mets’ offensive approach and also lamented the absence of Brandon Nimmo as a table-setter and pitch-watcher.
+Nimmo, who did not start on Saturday because of a tight right hamstring, popped out on Sunday as a pinch hitter in the sixth, but is no sure bet to return to the lineup Monday in Miami.

+"At-bat to at-bat, we just didn’t put a good team approach out there," Rojas said.
+"I just think we’ve got to be more stubborn with our approach.
+We’ve got to believe in it more ...
+We have to make this adjustment immediately so we can get on a roll."

 Newly acquired Javier Baez, who went 1-for-4 with a two-run homer in his Mets debut on Saturday, went 0-for-4.
 He hit a drive to the centerfield fence for the game’s final out.

-On July 19, the Mets strafed Gutierrez for nine hits (including three home runs) and six runs in four innings in a 15-11, 11-inning victory in Cincinnati.
+On July 19, the Mets strafed Gutierrez for nine hits (including three home runs) and six runs in four innings.
 This time, the righthander needed only 68 pitches to get through six innings before walking Michael Conforto to open the seventh with a 4-1 lead.

 Brandon Drury grounded into a 5-4-3 double play on the next pitch and Pillar struck out to end the inning.

-Gutierrez (6-3), who was removed for a pinch hitter in the eighth, allowed one run and three hits with two walks and four strikeouts.
+Gutierrez (6-3), who was removed for a pinch hitter, allowed one run and three hits with two walks and four strikeouts in seven innings.
 He threw 80 pitches.

+"The kid’s got good stuff," Rojas said.
+"The command can be erratic at times . . .
+We chased a lot.
+We were probably overly aggressive against him.
+We expanded too much and I think we got ourselves in trouble because of that."

+The Reds took a 1-0 lead in the fourth on Max Schrock’s two-out homer to right off Marcus Stroman, who was charged with four runs in 5 2/3 innings.

 After Schrock’s third career homer, Eugenio Suarez singled off the glove of a leaping Baez, who looked at his glove as if it had offended him.